GNS3/gns3-web-ui/README.md

 In case you would like to create a new staging release.
 Please create draft release on github, like `0.0.1-dev1`.
 After successful build you can find there artifacts.

+# Development

+## How to upgrade package.json?

+        yarn upgrade --latest

 ## Further help